 The counter-argument, of course, is that while there are more clicks, each of them is simpler.
 And, when it’s done right, you can even engineer the password out of the equation much of the time.
 As long as the user feels like they are progressing toward their ultimate goal, an extra click (unless it’s something repetitive) isn’t a bad thing.
 In fact, since we’re asking for an identifier first, the net result is often fewer clicks overall.

 From where we sit, separate screens is definitely the right way to go.
 And if you’re wrestling with the right approach for your site or app, we’d be happy to walk you through the pros and cons for your situation.
+We can even give you suggestions for A/B testing your customer journeys to see what is right for your audience and when.

 Connect with us to learn more.